MattD18/IDD-Fa18-Lab3/README.md

 **a.
 Does it matter what actions are assigned to which state?
 Why?**

+Yes, since the potentiometer continously slides, state 2 can only be reached from state 0 by passing through state 1.
+This mechanic enforces the order in which actions are assigned to states because if the clear action was in the middle state (state 1), nothing could ever be saved.

 **b.
 Why is the code here all in the setup() functions and not in the loop() functions?**

+loop functions are for switching between states, if code was in loop it would delay state transitions and the state acions would happen repeatedly not once

 **c.
 How many byte-sized data samples can you store on the Atmega328?**

+1024

 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
 How about analog data from the I2C devices?**

 **e.
 Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)**